QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 *👉 I don't want it to be an overwhelming structure, but a fluid one.
 If it feels like so, do not hesitate to give me some feedbacks!*

 I want the SAPIENS Framework to be a global file/information taxonomy and philosophy to spark and support your curiosity, your thinking, your projects and responsibilities, and your introspections.

-It looks a lot like ACCESS from Nick Milo.
-On my side I built a personal system to meet my need, and it converged toward what I will later discover as the ACCESS framework.
-I then nurtured my reflection with it, and tried to go beyond it, helped with system theory (more about that in the [👩‍💻 Usage (standard)](#-usage-standard) section)
+👉 **It looks in a lot of ways to ACCESS from Nick Milo and PARA from Tiago.**
+During my PKM journey I've built a personal system to meet my need, and it converged toward what I will later discover as the ACCESS framework.

+Obviously, with so much quality in these frameworks (and people), I was deeply inspired, but I tried to go beyond it with some help from system theory, Wilber's approach and my own views on life (more about that in the [👩‍💻 Usage (standard)](#-usage-standard) section).

 There is room for improvement, check roadmap an the end 👇